sheetdb/sheetsu-node/README.md

 // Delete all rows where 'name' equals 'Peter' client.delete(
   'name', // column name
-  'Peter', // value to search for ).then(function(data) {
+  'Peter' // value to search for
+).then(function(data) {
   console.log(data);
 }, function(err){